Mindfulness Strategies: How to Help with Executive Functioning Skills in Children

 Our office has used mindfulness techniques with children with ADHD and ASD diagnoses with a great degree of success.
 For children who are “sensory” (both hyper-sensitive or sensory seeking), many are drawn to the experiential and sensation-based elements of mindfulness strategies.

-One of the fantastic benefits of teaching mindfulness to children is that you are actually teaching them how to notice, and gently change, their thoughts and emotions on their own.
+One of the fantastic benefits of teaching mindfulness to children is that you are actually teaching them how to notice and gently change their thoughts and emotions on their own.
 This builds their capacity to stay regulated and focused for longer periods of time.

-As parents, we have to take a gentle, nonjudgmental peek in the mirror and ask ourselves, are we taking a few moments throughout the day to be mindful?
+We have to take a gentle, nonjudgmental peek in the mirror and ask ourselves, are we taking a few moments throughout the day to be mindful?
 Remember, we model for our children constantly.
 If you have not made the time to bring mindfulness-based activities and strategies into your home, now is the time to do so.

-There are many resources out there that have been developed to help children of all ages and parents practice mindfulness in a way that is fun and interesting.
+There are many resources out there that have been developed to help children of all ages and moms and dads practice mindfulness in a way that is fun and interesting.
 One of my favorite resources is “Sitting Still Like a Frog” by Eline Snel.
 It is a little gem of a book that comes with a guided exercises CD.
 The mindfulness exercises can be done alone or with your children.
 Here are some other helpful books on mindfulness:

 A Handful of Quiet: Happiness in Four Pebbles by Thich Nhat Hanh